nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 1. In the Navigation tabs, select Settings --> TLS certificates.
 2. Locate the Management service TLS certificate section and click button Re-create key.
 3. Confirm the re-creating by clicking Confirm.
-4. Do after activities in section [4.4.1.1 Necessary activities after changing certificate](#4411-necessary-activities-after-changing-certificate)
+4. Complete the activities defined in section [4.4.1.1 Necessary activities after changing certificate](#4411-necessary-activities-after-changing-certificate)

 To generate Management Service certificate signing request, follow these steps.